osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 camera.

-Do I Need To RSVP?
+Do I need to RSVP?
 ~~~~~~~~~~~~~~~~~~

 RSVP is not required, but we would love if you registered for the event on a `Google Form`_.
 This helps us plan for